T.A.T.u.: 2007–2010: Vesyolye Ulybki, Waste Management and hiatus

-On 13 July, the group released their single "Snowfalls".
-The song was released digitally worldwide, along with its music video.
-The group's second single for the album, "White Robe", was released by Coqueiro Verde Records online and premiered on t.A.T.u's YouTube account. t.A.T.u's official website announced that the video was up for voting on MTV Brazil on 10 November 2009.
-On 3 December, the "White Robe" video reached the number one position on MTV Brazil.
-It was announced via Twitter that Coqueiro Verde Records would release the album in Brazil on 25 January 2010.
-The album was eventually released worldwide digitally, and received favorable reception from critics.
-The album did not sell very well and was reported to have only sold over 1000 copies in the United States, as of December 2010.
+On 13 July, the group released their single "Snowfalls", taken from the English version of the album, Waste Management, which was originally scheduled for release in 2008 but was postponed for unknown reasons.
+The song was issued digitally worldwide, along with its music video.
+The group's second single for the album, "White Robe", was released by Coqueiro Verde Records online and premiered on t.A.T.u.'s YouTube account.
+The album was eventually released worldwide digitally on 15 December 2009, and received favorable reception from critics.
+However, it did not sell very well and was reported to have only sold over 1,000 copies in the United States, as of January 2010.
+The third single off the album, "Sparks", was released in Brazil and on t.A.T.u.'s official YouTube account on 13 April 2010.

-The third single off the album was "Sparks", which was the English version of "220".
-It was released in Brazil and on t.A.T.u.'s official YouTube account on 13 April 2010.
-On 31 March 2010, a contest was to be launched in which fans will be able to remix their favorite t.A.T.u songs from the new album.
-The winning mixes would be included on an upcoming remix album.

-Julia made headlines in Russia with an interview where she expressed her opinion on Lena's solo career, "She has the right to [sing t.
-A. T. u. songs], but it's so stupid, absolutely stupid.
-If you do a solo career, it means that you do your own work.
+Volkova made headlines in Russia with an interview in which she expressed her opinion on Katina's solo career, "She has the right to [sing t.A.T.u. songs], but it's so stupid—absolutely stupid.
+If you pursue a solo career, it means that you do your own work.
 Her stuff, that she makes, I think, is silly and very soon her career will wither away and disappear."
-Lena responded to this interview via her YouTube Page, "I saw Julia's interview.
+Katina responded to this interview via her YouTube Page, "I saw Julia's interview.
 Of course I got upset.
 But I want to tell everybody that I have a completely opposite attitude towards the whole situation, Julia's project included.
 I believe she's a very talented person and I sincerely hope that she'll be successful in all the things she plans."

-In July, Lena made an appearance on a radio station where she was asked about the future of the duo.
-Lena responded by saying, "Life has changed a lot.
+In July, Katina made an appearance on a radio station where she was asked about the future of the duo.
+She responded by saying, "Life has changed a lot.
 Julia and I are working on our projects now.
 I, for one, will be traveling to Los Angeles this Saturday, where I will keep working on my album.
 And I'm preparing a big show in San Francisco in September, so now we are not planning to reform t.A.T.u., certainly not in the near future.
 Now we really want to concentrate only on our own projects."
 Lena Katina and her full band performed her first live major solo show in San Francisco on 17 September 2010.